 To make the opening for the car seat straps, lay the blankie in the car seat the way you want it to sit.
 Use a pencil to mark the tops and bottom holes for the arm straps and each side of the slot for the bottom buckle thingy.
 (Again, very technical.)

 Cut on the lines, being careful not to cut the stitches themselves.
 Use a rotary cutter if you have one.

 To use your new car seat blankie, buckle the baby in snug.

-Lets talk safety.
-Some sources claim that blankets like this and many infant snow suits are not safe for use in car seats.
-In my understanding, the concern is that any extra bulk prevents baby from being buckled snug enough to protect them in an collision.
+Let’s talk safety.
+Some sources claim that hooded car seat blankies like this and many infant snowsuits are not safe for use in car seats.
+In my understanding, the concern is that any extra bulk prevents the baby from being buckled snugly enough to protect them in a collision.
 I am not a safety expert and cannot vouch for the safety of this or any other baby item.
 What I can say is that, as a mother in a cold Canadian climate, I consider the cold to be a significant danger as well, and it is MY OPINION that my babies are safely buckled with these blankets in these car seats.
-As with any handmade baby item, be cautious and use at your own risk.
+As with any handmade baby item, be cautious and use it at your own risk.